rundeck/rundeck/docs/en/administration/10-authorization.md

 typically, a group of users will be given access to just a subset of Jobs.

+### Lifecycle

+Rundeck loads all `*.aclpolicy` files found in the rundeck etc dir, which is either `/etc/rundeck` (rpm and debian install defaults), or `$RDECK_BASE/etc` (launcher/war configuration).

+The Rundeck server does not need to be restarted for changes to aclpolicy files to take effect.

+The files are loaded at startup, and each file's policies are cached.
+When an authorization request occurs, the policies may be reloaded if the file was modified.
+A file's contents are cached for at least 60 seconds before checking if they need to be reloaded.
+Also, the etc directory is only re-scanned for new/removed files after a 60 second delay.

+### rd-acl

+Added in Rundeck 2.5, the [rd-acl](../man1/rd-acl.html) tool can help to create, test, and validate your policy files.

+### Example

 File listing: admin.aclpolicy example

 ~~~~~~ {.yaml .numberLines}